jessie-black/jessie-black.github.io/README.md

 - Add resume section on background & languages as well as project highlights on that page
 - Add more portfolio project summaries & links as I add new repositories
 - Consider blog format/articles
+- Check on mobile appearance (buttons need padding adjusted on sides)